• Skip to primary navigation

 Can I use chicken feet?

-Yes, if you can get hold of chicken feet, they are great addition to stocks and broth.
-They are high in collagen that helps the stock gelling perfectly each time.
+Yes, if you can get hold of chicken feet, they are a great addition to stocks and broth.
+They are high in collagen which helps the stock gel perfectly each time.

 Related Recipes